-- 1. Sharon Edwards Gibbert Memorial Scholarship: This award is based primarily on academic merit, but other factors may be considered. - 2.
-M. Gene Hall Medical Technology Scholarship: This award, based on scholarship, citizenship, and professionalism, is given each Fall and Spring semester.
+- Sharon Edwards Gibbert Memorial Scholarship: This award is based primarily on academic merit, but other factors may be considered. - 2.
+M. Gene Hall Medical Technology Scholarship: This award, based on scholarship, citizenship, and professionalism, is given each Fall and Spring semester. - Paula Peacock Medical Technology Scholarship: This award, based on faculty recommendations, Medical Technology program GPA, and submission of a one-page essay, is given to one senior student in the Spring semester of each year.

-- 3. Paula Peacock Medical Technology Scholarship: This award, based on faculty recommendations, Medical Technology Program GPA, and submission of a one-page essay, is given to one senior student in the Spring semester of each year. - 4.
-Bobby Morgan Medical Technology Scholarship: This award, based on submission of a one-page essay, faculty recommendations, and program GPA, is given to one senior student prior to start of the fall semester. - Jerry Brummett Medical Technology Scholarship: This scholarship, based on demonstrated financial need, academic excellence, and faculty recommendations, is given annually to a senior student.
+- 4. Bobby Morgan Medical Technology Scholarship: This award, based on submission of a one-page essay, faculty recommendations, and program GPA, is given to one senior student prior to start of the fall semester. - Jerry Brummett Medical Technology Scholarship: This scholarship, based on demonstrated financial need, academic excellence, and faculty recommendations, is given annually to a senior student.

-A minimum of 67 SC are required from a regionally accredited college or university and must fulfill all College requirements regarding the acceptance of transfer credit.
-Students must complete 61 SC, including all of the science and mathematics requirements, prior to enrollment in the professional program.
+A minimum of 71 SC are required from a regionally accredited college or university and must fulfill all College requirements regarding the acceptance of transfer credit.
 Only courses with a grade of "C" or better are accepted to meet prerequisite course requirements.
-Upon acceptance into the program, an additional 6 SC of general education requirements must be reflected on the student's degree plan.
+Students are eligible for the professional program after completing 65 SC, including all of the science and mathematics requirements, prior to enrollment in the professional program.
+However, upon acceptance into the program, an additional 6 SC of general education requirements must be listed on the student's degree plan.

-Awas/Turnical Course Title Compostor Crodit
+Minim num

-Area/Typical Course Title Semester Credit
+Area/Typical Course Title Semester Cr edit

-GENERAL EDUCATION REQUIREMENT S
+GENERAL EDUCATION REQUIREMENTS

 English Composition 6

 History of Civilization/World History 6

-American History or National Govern ment 3
+American History or National Government 3

-Social Science [Psychology, Sociology , Anthropology,
+Social Science [Psychology, Sociology, Anthropology,

 Geography, or Economics] 6

 Speech Communication 2

-Fine Arts [Art (including Architecture a and Film)
+Fine Arts [Art (including Architecture and Film)

 Music, or Theatre Art] 1 3

-Humanities [Philosophy, Political Scie nce, Literature,
+Humanities [Philosophy, Political Science, Literature,

 or Humanities] 2 3

-Electives 3 11
+Electives 3 15

-40
+44

-SCIENCE AND MATHEMATICS REQUIR REMENTS
+SCIENCE AND MATHEMATICS REQUIREMENTS

-Biological/Health Science:4
+Biological/Health Science: 4

 Biology Electives 8

-Anatomy & Physiology (or Physiolo gy) 4
+Anatomy & Physiology (or Physiology) 4

 Microbiology 4

 General Chemistry 8

-College Algebra (or higher level mathe ematics) 3
+College Algebra (or higher level mathematics)

-ematics) $\frac{3}{27}$
+27

-TOTAL 67
+TOTAL $\frac{3}{27}$

+1 The Fine Arts requirement cannot be fulfilled with a studio course.